This post may contain affiliate links. Please read our disclosure policy.

 I think it’s the magic of the ingredients: whole wheat pasta, zucchini, cottage cheese, canned tomatoes and olives with just a light sprinkling of Parmesan and mozzarella.

-How Many Calories and WW Points in this Baked Pasta?
+How Many Calories and WW Points in Baked Pasta with Zucchini and Cottage Cheese?

-The recipe makes four generous servings, each with 310 calories and:
+The recipe makes four generous servings, each with 310 calories.

 8 SmartPoints (Green plan)